vicky5124/lavasnek_rs/README.md

 ## Using the library

-The library is currently not yet on PyPi, but it will be when 0.1 releases.
+The library is available on PyPi, and you can install it via `pip install lavasnek_rs --pre -U --user`

-To install the library, go to the Actions tab on GitHub, select the latest commit, and download the Artifact that suits your needs.
-Extract the artifact, and install the .whl file with `pip install -U filename.whl`
+To install a developement release of the library, go to the Actions tab on GitHub, select the latest commit, and download the Artifact that suits your needs.
+Extract the artifact, and install the .whl file with `pip install -U --user filename.whl`

 Then you should be able to import the library and use it!